-Mobility statistics from Lost Person Behavior, Koester, RJ, (2008) indicate that the vast majority of MPs become immobile (but not necessarily unresponsive) within the first 24 hours of going missing, on the face of it making mobility of doubtful significance.
+Mobility statistics from Lost Person Behavior, (Koester, 2008) indicate that most of the MPs become immobile (but not necessarily unresponsive) within the first 24 hours of going missing, rendering mobility of doubtful significance.

 Notwithstanding, two methods have been applied.
-One is to take the PDEN of the unsearched part of each segment at the end of each day, then to move that number anywhere between 0% and 100% towards the average PDEN of the whole segment.
+The first is to take the PDEN of the unsearched part of each segment at the end of each day, then to move that number anywhere between 0% and 100% towards the average PDEN of the whole segment.
 100% represents a world in which the MPs move rapidly and randomly within their segment to the maximum degree possible, and 0% is where no-one moves.
 100% represents losing as many MPs to previously searched ground as random travel can allow and 0% loses none.
-The base case uses 20% for responsive and 0% for alive unresponsive MPs.
+The Base Case uses 20% for responsive and 0% for alive unresponsive MPs.
 It is arguable that a value should be attributed to unresponsive MPs, but a value of zero is more conservative to the study's conclusions.
 This method ignores inter-segment movement, which is presumably less likely to occur.

-A second, simpler approach applies an arbitrary loss factor to all segments at each end of day.
+The second, simpler approach applies an arbitrary loss factor to all segments at each end of day.
 This represents the percentage of responsive MPs and alive unresponsive MPs who will have alluded searchers for the remainder of the search by relocating to a searched area.
-The base case uses 10% for responsive and 2.5% for alive unresponsive MPs.
+The Base Case uses 10% for responsive and 2.5% for alive unresponsive MPs.

 These numbers are entirely speculative.
-However sensitivity testing was conducted to establish whether the range of numbers that might conceivably reflect the true incidence of mobility impacting search outcomes would impact on the study's conclusions.
+However, sensitivity testing was conducted to establish whether the range of numbers that might conceivably reflect the true incidence of mobility impacting search outcomes would impact on the study's conclusions.